jugodfroy/Dementia_MEG_classification/README.md

 This project aims to diagnose dementia at its early stages using magnetoencephalography (MEG) data.
 Given the chronic and progressive nature of dementia and the limited effectiveness of pharmacological treatments, early diagnosis is crucial for effective intervention and slowing the disease's progression.
 MEG, being a non-invasive and quick clinical examination tool, offers a promising avenue for early detection through the analysis of brain activity.

-<br>More info about this project on the [challenge page](https://biomag2020.org/awards/data-analysis-competitions/)
+More info about this project on the [challenge page](https://biomag2020.org/awards/data-analysis-competitions/)

 ### Objective